Fidel Castro, Former President Of Cuba, Dead At 90

 Castro attended Jesuit schools, then the University of Havana, where he received law and social science degrees.
 His life as a rebel began in 1953 with a reckless attack on the Moncada military barracks in the eastern city of Santiago.
 Most of his comrades were killed and Fidel and his brother, Raul, went to prison.

-Fidel turned his trial defense into a manifesto that he smuggled out of jail, famously declaring, "History will absolve me."
+Fidel turned his trial defence into a manifesto that he smuggled out of jail, famously declaring, "History will absolve me."

 Three years later, tens of thousands spilled into the streets of Havana to celebrate Batista's downfall and catch a glimpse of Castro as his rebel caravan arrived in the capital on January 8, 1959.

-The U.S. was among the first to formally recognize his government, cautiously trusting Castro's early assurances he merely wanted to restore democracy, not install socialism.
+The U.S. was among the first to formally recognise his government, cautiously trusting Castro's early assurances he merely wanted to restore democracy, not install socialism.

 Within months, Castro was imposing radical economic reforms.
 Members of the old government went before summary courts, and at least 582 were shot by firing squads over two years.
 Independent newspapers were closed and in the early years, homosexuals were herded into camps for "re-education."